LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/index.rst

-Users with applications written in Fortran should see the chapter :ref:`FortranInterface`, which describes the Fortran/C interface module, and may look to the Fortran example programs also described in the companion document [R2013]_.
+Users with applications written in Fortran should see the chapter :ref:`FortranInterface`, which describes the Fortran/C interface module for ARKStep, and may look to the Fortran example programs also described in the companion document [R2013]_.
 These codes are also located in the ARKode package ``examples`` directory.

 The user should be aware that not all SUNLINSOL, SUNMATRIX and preconditioning modules are compatible with all NVECTOR